AdoryVo/lists/dailies.md

 - [Cine2Nerdle](https://www.cinenerdle2.app) - Organize a grid of movies based on shared actors, plot points, and movie information
 - [Daily Tomato](https://www.rottentomatoes.com/daily) by Rotten Tomatoes - Guess the movie title based on a series of clues
 - [Framed](https://framed.wtf) - Guess the movie based on its frames
+- [MovieGrid.io](https://moviegrid.io) - Guess a grid of movies that match certain criteria
 - [Movie to Movie](https://movietomovie.com) - Find a path between two movies by connecting them via actors and actresses who appeared together

 ## 🎵 Music